gohugoio/hugo/content/en/showcase/digitalgov/index.md

   Sitemaps         |    1
   Cleaned          |    0

-Built in 32.427 secons
+Built in 32.427 seconds

 ```

-In addition to HUGO, we are proudly using a number of other tools and services, all built by government are free to use:
+In addition to Hugo, we are proudly using a number of other tools and services, all built by government are free to use:

 -   [Federalist](https://federalist.18f.gov/)
 -   [Search.gov](https://www.search.gov/)  — A free, hosted search platform for federal websites.